zhaoak/NOBODYMOVE/README.md

                 - "projectile" : something someone shot, probably from a gun. uid (number) : A unique ID given to each object of a given type. team (string): Who the object is allied with, relative to the player.
-Must be one of: "friendly", "enemy", "neutral".
+Must be one of: "friendly", "enemy", "neutral". health (num) : How much health this entity has.
+Not applicable for terrain or projectiles. proj_properties (table) : the properties of a fired projectile (damage, etc).
+Only present for "projectile" type }
-}
 ```